 There are a number of ways you can find out:

-If you reach State Pension age before 6 April 2016 you may receive a letter from HM Revenue & Customs (HMRC) telling you there is a gap in your record.
-These letters are generally sent out between September and January each year.
+If you reach State Pension age before 6 April 2016 you may have received a letter from HM Revenue & Customs (HMRC) telling you there is a gap in your record.
 The letter isn't a bill - but it will tell you how much you can pay if you want to fill the gap and how you can pay if you opt to do so.

 You can also ask HMRC for a statement of your National Insurance account.
 It will tell you how much, if anything, your gap is, whether you are able to make up that gap, and how you can pay if you wish to do so.

 If you've lived abroad you can ask the Department for Work and Pensions (DWP) - The Pension Service to check your record for any gaps, they can also provide you with information about your State Pension entitlement under current State Pension law - follow the link below.

 It's up to you whether you make up any gaps.
 However, remember that because the number of qualifying years you need for a full basic State Pension was reduced to 30 for people reaching State Pension age on or after 6 April 2010 but before 6 April 2016, you'll need to consider carefully whether you need to top up at all.
 It may not always be right or beneficial for you to top up by paying voluntary contributions as your entitlement to basic State Pension depends on how much you've already contributed and the date you reach State Pension age.

 HMRC recommends that you find out about your State Pension entitlement to help you decide - find out how to do this in the section above.